bg-manish/mg-library/live/dba-essentials/install-db/install-desktop-server/install-desktop-server.md

 	Close the terminal window.

 	This step is applicable for Linux and UNIX operating systems only.
-If you have installed Oracle Database earlier, the next time you run the database installer, it displays only one script `root.sh`.
+If you have installed Oracle Database earlier, then the next time you run the database installer, it displays only one script `root.sh`.

 	<!--B. If you provided the privileged user credentials in step 13, click **Yes** in the dialog box to run the configuration script automatically.

    ![Image alt text](images/db21c_common_016b_autoscript.png)-->

-21. Return to the Execute Configuration Scripts window and click **OK** to continue.
+20. Return to the Execute Configuration Scripts window and click **OK** to continue.
 The installer proceeds with creating Oracle Database as per your configuration.

 	![Finish Installation](images/db21c-srv-018-install-success.png)